brave-experiments/Mjolnir/README.md

 # Mjölnir
 ## ...the hammer of Thor.

-###  *N.B.*
-- Some key features may not be compatible in Windows environment
-- Only Amazon Web Services (AWS) is supported now.
-We are however open to PRs for other cloud providers!

 ```
 |"  \    /"  |     |"  |  /    " \  |"  |    (\"   \|"  \  |" \    /"      \
  \   \  //   |     ||  | // ____  \ ||  |    |.\\   \    | ||  |  |:        |